open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 ### Prerequisites

 - If you don't have access to an existing K8s cluster, you have a few options:
   - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) is similar to minikube (another solution for running a cluster locally you may be familiar with) but supports more than one node, so it makes for a slightly more realistic experience.
-If using kind, this tutorial provides a 3-node cluster definition with an forwarded containerPort for you (more on that later).
+If using kind, this tutorial provides a 3-node cluster definition with a forwarded containerPort for you (more on that later).
   - [MicroK8s](https://microk8s.io/) and [K3s](https://k3s.io/) are easily installable Kubernetes clusters you can use locally.
 The benefit of these is that they are the basically identical to a production environment.
 Configuration of `MicroK8s` and `K3s` is out of the scope of this tutorial.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [k9s](https://k9scli.io/) (optional, if you'd like to inspect your cluster visually)